Fraunhofer-IMS/airisc_core_complex/README.md

 as well as a pre-compiled _"hello world!"_ [application program](https://github.com/Fraunhofer-IMS/airisc_core_complex/tree/main/sw)
 to get started immediately.

-:loudspeaker: Feedback from the community is always highly appreciated!
-Feel free top open a new [issue](https://github.com/Fraunhofer-IMS/airisc_core_complex/issues) or get in [contact](#Contact) directly if you have questions, requests, ideas or any kind of problems with the provided project.
+:loudspeaker: **Feedback from the community is always highly appreciated!** Feel free to open a new [issue](https://github.com/Fraunhofer-IMS/airisc_core_complex/issues) or get in [contact](#Contact) directly if you have questions, requests, ideas or any kind of problems with the provided project.